TOPIC

 A foreign branch is a foreign taxpayer that is also either:

-2. A U.S. entity
+• A U.S. entity

-Historic general and passive foreign tax credit carryovers from before 2018 cannot be used against Branch income.
-Conversely, new foreign tax credits in the Branch basket cannot be used against general basket foreign source income, such as Subpart F.
+Historic general and passive foreign tax credit carryovers from before 2018 cannot be used against branch income.
+Conversely, new foreign tax credits in the branch basket cannot be used against general basket foreign-source income, such as Subpart F.

-A foreign branch will calculate a separate current, deferred, and non-current income tax provision for each jurisdiction in which it is subject to tax.
+A foreign branch will calculate a separate current, deferred, and noncurrent income tax provision for each jurisdiction in which it is subject to tax.

 U.S. deferred taxes are recognized to reflect the future U.S. income tax consequences of any foreign deferred tax accounts.
 If a company is claiming a foreign tax credit, the existence of a foreign branch deferred tax asset or deferred tax liability gives rise to a future reduction or increase in U.S. foreign tax credits (anticipatory FTCs).